Back to Blog Home

 Let’s say you produce three blog posts covering topics relevant to your target audiences.
 With your content (the fourth and foundational stage) created and published you can then turn to analytics (the third stage) to see if your goals have been met.

-After you’ve analyzed your content you’ve discovered you can make slight adjustments to better connect with audiences and meet their needs (stage one, optimization).
+After you’ve analyzed your content, you’ve discovered you can make slight adjustments to better connect with audiences and meet their needs (stage one, optimization).
 This can be anything from optimizing for SEO to rehashing your content into a different format, like video or audio, to better connect with your audience.

 Finally, you’ve reached stage one, CRM.
-At this stage, you know which content connects and you know what your audience needs to take the next step.
+At this stage, you know which content connects and what your audience needs to take the next step.
 With your relationships nailed down, you can finally know which content you’ll need to create, update and share to connect to drive the most impact.

 Organizing the different stages to suit your organization — and ensuring they’re well-coordinated across teams — is the best way to hit your business goals and understand where you need to focus your content creation.